Wjchou2/USB-Hub/README.md

 # William's USB HUB

 A compact custom USB 2.0 hub PCB based on the USB2514B controller.
 It features two USB-A ports and a 4-pin header breakout for easy integration with embedded systems or custom hardware projects.
+Simply use a USB-C to C cable to plug the hub into your computer, then connect any USB-A devices and they will show up on your computer.
+I made this project because I have a Mac and never seem to have enough adapters, I also find that I use 4 pin headers often when tinkering with microcontrollers, so I added an easy access 4 pin header integrated into the hub.

 <img width="782" height="543" alt="Screenshot 2026-01-31 at 4 56 15 PM" src="https://github.com/user-attachments/assets/bbd3fe22-d50d-4d83-bb3a-aaf3e4409bb0" />
 <img width="762" height="705" alt="Screenshot 2026-01-31 at 4 55 53 PM" src="https://github.com/user-attachments/assets/4c1286c5-0f7f-4fd4-be42-4f9010c4ccfb" />